Sacred Wonders: Discover 13 Unforgettable Holy Sites in Israel

 From my perspective, it’s one religiously super important, but otherwise seriously overhyped place.
 Don't get me wrong, it does have its visual charms, especially from far away.
 The sight of it, with its captivating blue hue, is undeniably cool, mostly so when viewed from the scenic Mount of Olives.

 If you happen to fall on the non-Muslim side of the religious spectrum, you might end up standing there in front of a beautifully wrapped present, only to find out it's not meant for you to open.
 The limited visiting hours for non-Muslims make it clear that while they say everyone is welcome, they might mean it with a disclaimer of "but not too much."
-According to our guide, all it takes is a little Jewish swaying action (as in prayer) and the whole of Palestine is on their feet and up to their teeth in armor.
+According to our guide, all it takes is a little Jewish swaying action (as in prayer), and the whole of Palestine is on its feet and up to its teeth in armor.
 He said it in a funny way, but you could tell the atmosphere here is pretty darn tense.

 Here’s a better overview of what Temple Mount means to which religion:

-On the other hand, for Muslims it's the third holiest site in Islam as it's believed to be the place where the Prophet Muhammad ascended to heaven from Earth during the Night Journey.
+On the other hand, for Muslims, it's the third-holiest site in Islam as it's believed to be the place where the Prophet Muhammad ascended to heaven from Earth during the Night Journey.

 And not to feel left out, Christianity had to add its story.
-For them it's a place where Jesus was first presented to God still as a baby.
+For them, it's a place where Jesus was first presented to God still as a baby.

-For me, an overrated pretty building.
+For me, it's an overrated, pretty building.

 4. Via Dolorosa